killercup/scribbles/content/posts/2026-05-15-still-blogging.md

-It runs before first paint and clones both Hugo's footnote content and links with a `title` attribute into `<span>` elements next to each reference and float them into the margin.
+It runs before first paint and clones both Hugo's footnote content and links with a `title` attribute into `<span>` elements next to each reference and floats them into the margin.

 The CSS is actually quite simple and has been done many times before.